AlexArcPy/intern-wiki/Using-Intern-with-Grunt.md

 *Added in Intern 1.3*

-The current Grunt events are rudimentary and do not provide great detail into the actual state of the test runner to Grunt tasks.
+The current Grunt events are rudimentary, based on the output of the default `console` reporter, and do not provide much detail into the actual state of the test runner to Grunt tasks.
 Future versions of Intern are likely to improve to provide first-class event support, if sufficient demand exists for this feature.

 <table>
 <tr>